-1. Letter-request of the parents addressed to the Registrar, Central Philippine University, Iloilo City, stating the intention to enroll in the University with the following supporting documents:
+- 1. Letter-request of the parents addressed to the Registrar, Central Philippine University, Iloilo City, stating the intention to enroll in the University with the following supporting documents: - a.
+One (1) original copy of Elementary/High School Permanent Record with English translation duly signed by the Principal/Registrar.

-The original record should be placed in a sealed envelope with the signature of the Principal/ Registrar on the flap of the envelope.
+The original record should be placed in a sealed envelope with the signature of the Principal/Registrar on the flap of the envelope.

-b.
-Affidavit of Guardianship executed by the parents appointing a guardian for the minor student c.
-Photocopy of the biographic and signature pages of student's valid passport d.
-Photocopies of the biographic and signature pages of the parent's valid passport e.
+- b.
+Affidavit of Guardianship executed by the parents appointing a guardian for the minor student - c.
+Photocopy of the biographic and signature pages of student's valid passport - d.
+Photocopies of the biographic and signature pages of the parent's valid passport - e.
 Child's Birth Certificate